A PHP Developer in The JavaScript World

 </html>

-$ vim bower_components/custom.css # strange directory, but don't worry
+$ vim bower_components/custom.css # strange directory, but don't worry about it for now

 .nameGiven {